nfproc/TC-TERO/README.md

 All of the files in the `hdl_source` and `scripts` directories are developed by <a href="https://aitech.ac.jp/~dslab/nf/index.en.html">Naoki FUJIEDA</a>.
-They are licensed under the New BSD license.
+They are dual-licensed under the New BSD license and a commercial license.
 See the COPYING file for more information.

 Copyright (C) 2019-2020 Naoki FUJIEDA.
 All rights reserved.